kubernetes-retired/kubefed/docs/userguide.md

 release](https://github.com/kubernetes-sigs/kubebuilder/releases/tag/v1.0.3)
 and install it in your `PATH`.

+### Deployment Image

+If you follow this user guide without any changes you will be using the latest stable released version of the federation-v2 image tagged as `latest`.
+Alternatively, we support the ability to deploy the [latest master image tagged as `canary`](development.md#test-latest-master-changes-canary) or [your own custom image](development.md#test-your-changes).

 ### Create Clusters

 The quickest way to set up clusters for use with the federation-v2 control